VD-art/cfa-curriculum-python/README.md

 “If you can’t explain it to a computer, you probably don’t understand it yourself.”

 By building Python code for every CFA topic:
-• Using Python as a tool make analytical work efficient as compare to calculators with pen and pencils

 • I force myself to truly understand the formulas
 • I create a real, reusable toolkit for investing & finance
 • And I learn modern, practical Python & Git skills